Pindad Maung

-Pindad Maung known as Pindad Leopard for export markets is an all-terrain, all-wheel drive light vehicle produced by the Indonesian defense equipment company Pindad.
+The Pindad Maung is an all-terrain, all-wheel drive light vehicle produced by the Indonesian defense equipment company Pindad.
 Initially designed as a military light utility-type vehicle, civilian versions are also available.
 The name Maung means "tiger" in Sundanese.

 Description

 The Maung is a light tactical all-wheel drive vehicle capable of carrying four personnel in its standard configuration.
 The vehicle has a four-door configuration (with removable doors), with a side-hinged tailgate onto which a spare wheel/tyre can be mounted.
 In standard configuration the vehicle is fitted with a removeable soft top.
 The front windscreen folds forward onto the bonnet.

 Overall dimensions are given as 4.9 m long, 2.4 m wide and 1.8 m high.
 Unladen weight does vary slightly by source but is between 2,160 and 2,270 kg, with gross vehicle weight stated to be 2,910 kg.
 Maximum road speed is 120 km/h.
 Gradeability is 60%, side slope capability is 30%, and turning radius is 6.85 m Fuel tank capacity is 80 L, this giving a cruising range of up to 800 km.

 The Maung is believed to be powered by a Toyota-sourced 2.4-litre 2GD-FTV four-cylinder turbocharged diesel engine, which develops 149 hp at 3,400 rpm and a maximum torque of 400 Nm at 1600–2000 rpm.
 This is coupled to a 6-speed manual gearbox.
 Suspension is independent for the front axle, leaf springs for the rear.
 It has been suggested the chassis may be taken from the Toyota Hilux.
 For the civilian version, the engine may use Isuzu 2.5-litre engine like those used in Isuzu D-Max.

 The third version of Maung was named by then Indonesian President Joko Widodo on 18 January 2023.
 This version has an empty weight of 2510 kg, 136 hp engine power, length of 4.835 mm, width of 2 m, and a height of 1.89 m.
 The interior of the vehicle was taken from Isuzu MU-X, but the engine used is the Toyota Hilux engine.